NodeSchoolSF/how-to-database/workshop/README.md

 Hopefully this helps you understand relational databases and how to use them.
 Your PM will be happy (although they'll still want a frontend for this API).

 To go back to the question of "a why relational DB?", we can now answer the question a little better.
 Relational databases better support expressing certain relationships across your data, such as many-to-many relationships (e.g. with products and wishlists), and allow you to query across tables using JOINs.
-In contrast, document databases like MongoDB don't support JOINs and many-to-many relationships, and may be a worse fit for the typical web app.
+In contrast, document databases like MongoDB don't support JOINs and many-to-many relationships.

 Understanding relational databases has been super useful throughout my career.
 Being able to write queries helps you look at data, find issues, build reports, and more.
 Being able to design tables and relationships allows you to build complex apps.
 It's well worth the time to understand it.

-All of the content I covered, and the code for the Node app, can be found here:
+The code for the Node app we talked through can be found here:

 [https://github.com/NodeSchoolSF/how-to-database](https://github.com/NodeSchoolSF/how-to-database)